helm/helm-www/content/docs/intro/v2_v3_migration.md

        - reset (removed)
        - serve (removed)
        - upgrade: Added argument `maxHistory` which limits the maximum number of revisions saved per release (0 for no limit)
-   - Helm 3 Go library has undergone a lot of changes and it incompatible with the Helm 2 library
+   - Helm 3 Go library has undergone a lot of changes and is incompatible with the Helm 2 library
    - Release binaries are now hosted on `get.helm.sh`

 ## Migration Use Cases